VinEdw/phy-2540-expt-02/expt-02.typ

 ) <fg_L_vs_P_inv>

 @fg_L_vs_P_inv plots $L$ versus $P^(-1)$.
-As more mass $m$ was put on the piston platform, the pressure $P$ of the enclosed gas increased, thereby decreasing the reciprocal of the pressure $P^(-1)$.
+As more mass $m$ was put on the piston platform, the force exerted on the enclosed gas increased, thereby increasing the pressure $P$.
+As $P$ increased, the reciprocal of the pressure $P^(-1)$ decreased.
 At the same time, the height of the column of air in the cylinder $L$ decreased.

 Boyle's law states that if a fixed amount of gas is kept at a constant temperature, then its volume and absolute pressure will be inversely proportional.